 - “The Giving Game”, where the students are tasked with selecting the charity they deem as having the biggest impact.
 Students are given $5 of real money to donate to the charity they choose at the end of the activity.

 - Thought-provoking quizzes to bring out students’ misconceptions about the world.

 - Mind-bending ethical puzzles to explore obligations to others.

 - Videos and discussions on some of the world’s pressing issues such as global poverty, our treatment of animals, and threats to humanity from future technologies.

-Each session emphasizes what students can do now, and in their future career, to make the largest positive difference they can.
+This program explores how mathematics is used to make a large impact on the world.
+The emphasis is on what students can do now, and in their future careers, to make the largest positive difference they can using their mathematical skills.